HCS Score

 Overall HCS Score: 86 out of 100 — Halal

 The network's mass adoption potential is heavily tied to Telegram's continued integration and support.
-If Telegram were to reduce, modify, or end its relationship with TON for any reason — regulatory pressure, strategic pivot, or policy change — TON's path to mass adoption would look significantly different.
+If Telegram were to reduce, modify, or end its relationship with The Open Network for any reason including regulatory pressure, strategic pivot, or policy change, Gram's path to mass adoption would look significantly different.

-One of the more practically interesting aspects of TON for Muslim investors is the mini application ecosystem within Telegram.
+One of the more practically interesting aspects of Gram for Muslim investors is the mini application ecosystem within Telegram.

-Developers can build mini apps that run directly inside Telegram chats — accessing TON blockchain functionality without requiring users to leave the messaging app.
+Developers can build mini apps that run directly inside Telegram chats, accessing The Open Network blockchain functionality without requiring users to leave the messaging app.
 This has already enabled payment applications, games, marketplaces, and digital services accessible to Telegram's global user base.

-For Muslim communities that are already heavy Telegram users — particularly in Muslim-majority countries across Southeast Asia, the Middle East, Central Asia, and Africa — this creates a genuinely practical pathway for blockchain adoption that doesn't require navigating complex crypto infrastructure.
+For Muslim communities that are already heavy Telegram users, particularly in Muslim-majority countries across Southeast Asia, the Middle East, Central Asia, and Africa, this creates a genuinely practical pathway for blockchain adoption that does not require navigating complex crypto infrastructure.

 The utility potential here is real and relevant specifically to the communities CoinStudy serves.

-Do I understand what TON is building and why the Telegram integration creates genuine utility value?
-Am I investing based on long-term adoption potential rather than short-term market excitement?
-Am I avoiding interest-based applications within the TON ecosystem?
-Do I understand the dependency on Telegram and what it means for the project's long-term trajectory?
+Do I understand what The Open Network is building and why the Telegram integration creates genuine utility value?
+Am I investing based on long-term adoption potential rather than short-term market excitement including the rebrand narrative?
+Am I avoiding interest-based applications within the ecosystem?
+Do I understand the dependency on Telegram, its role as the largest validator, and what that means for decentralization claims?
 Is my investment strategy free from gambling-like speculation?

-The concerns that exist — ecosystem DeFi applications, governance maturity, and Telegram dependency — are real and honestly reflected in the score.
-But they don't constitute Sharia violations.
+The concerns that exist around ecosystem DeFi applications, governance centralization through Telegram's validator dominance, and Telegram dependency are real and honestly reflected in the score.
+But they do not constitute Sharia violations.
 They are investment considerations that responsible Muslim investors should understand clearly.

-For Muslim investors interested in blockchain infrastructure with genuine mass adoption potential and strong Sharia compliance fundamentals — TON is one of the more compelling options in the current market.
+For Muslim investors interested in blockchain infrastructure with genuine mass adoption potential and strong Sharia compliance fundamentals, Gram is one of the more compelling options in the current market.

 Disclaimer: This analysis is provided for educational and research purposes only.
 This analysis is based on guidance from CoinStudy's HCS Shariah Board members.
 CoinStudy does not issue personal fatwas or financial advice.
 Please consult a qualified Islamic scholar for individual guidance.